 MASSAGE APPOINTMENT POLICY

-Effective October 1, 2018 we will require a credit card on file to book a massage appointment.
-It will be held on file and charged in case of cancellation (please see Cancellation Policy below).
+Effective October 1, 2018, we will require a credit card to book a massage appointment.
+It will be held on file for that appointment and charged in case of cancellation (please see Cancellation Policy below).
 Please be considerate of your appointment time and arrive at least fifteen minutes prior to your scheduled time in order to complete massage intake paperwork and ensure a full massage session.
 This paperwork is a brief health history indicating any medical history, injuries, or physical conditions your therapist should be aware of to tailor a perfect massage for your needs.
 If you are late for your scheduled appointment, time will be deducted from your massage in order to not affect other client’s appointments.
 All of our massages include a total of 10 (ten) minutes of time to allow for consultation and dressing which occurs pre- and post-massage.

 We understand that unanticipated events happen occasionally in everyone’s life.
 It is our desire to be fair to our clients and our therapists equally.
 As such, we have adopted the following cancellation policy: